yeayeanjuliemoon/jpa-entitymanager/README.md

 ## Part 4: Create Services

-Create services that are composed of an _EntityManager_ and has an interface for performing CRUD operations for managing _Entities_ with you database.
+Create cds.services that are composed of an _EntityManager_ and has an interface for performing CRUD operations for managing _Entities_ with you database.

 Service(s) should be able to perform at minimum the following: